 Add a one-hour docent-led tour of the Historic House Museum to your performance for just $12!
 Packaged tours are available Wednesday – Sunday at 4:00pm.
 Book online by adding “Tour of Boscobel” to your ticket order after choosing your seats, or by contacting the Hudson Valley Shakespeare Festival Box Office at 845.265.9575.

-Before Saturday performances, the Historic House Museum opens its doors for Hudson Valley Shakespeare Festival guests from 5:30 – 7:00pm.
+Before Second Saturday performances, the Historic House Museum opens its doors for Hudson Valley Shakespeare Festival guests from 5:30 – 7:00pm.
 Explore the first floor of the stunning Neoclassical mansion at your own pace and direction.
 Expert guides will be stationed to offer insight and information.
 Admission is pay-what-you-wish.
+2019 Dates: July 13, August 10.